common name: grape leaffolder

 The grape leaffolder is a common and widely distributed species that is a minor pest of grapes in the United States.
 In California severe outbreaks have occurred in restricted areas during some years.
 These outbreaks have been associated with failures of parasites to attain their normal levels.
 In Florida the grape leaffolder has done substantial damage to grape leaves in September and October when growers have discontinued their spray programs after harvest.
 Excessive defoliation may deplete the food reserves in the vine sufficiently to reduce the size of the next crop.

 The ability to control grape pests in Florida is becoming more meaningful with the rebirth of the grape industry.
 At one time, bunch grape plantings numbered several thousand acres in Florida, then nearly disappeared from the adverse effects of Pierce's disease.
 Development of several resistant bunch grape varieties by the former University of Florida Central Florida Research and Education Center at Leesburg spurred renewed interest.
-Currently, the combined commercial muscadine and bunch grape acreage in Florida is estimated to be 1000 acres.
-There are eight farm wineries operating across the state.
+In 2012, the combined commercial muscadine and bunch grape acreage in Florida was estimated to be about 1,500 acres (USDA Census of Agriculture, 2012).
+There are currently 26 farm wineries operating across the state (http://www.fgga.org/wineriesdirectory.html).
 Grapes are also sold as fresh fruit and juice.

 Eggs are small (about 1/32 inch long), flat, iridescent, elliptical structures laid singly on the underside of a leaf, often in the angles between a vein and the leaf surface.